GFZ/enpt/docs/tutorial.rst

 .. image:: img/tut__enmapbox_l1b_swir.png

-With regard to the spectral signature plot, it is noted that EnMAP Level-1B data contain top-of atmosphere radiance spectra whereas each spectral band is scaled according to specific gain and offset values given in the image metadata.
+With regard to the spectral signature plot, it is noted that EnMAP Level-1B data contain top-of-atmosphere radiance spectra, with each spectral band scaled according to specific gain and offset values given in the image metadata.
-The visualized spectra can therefore NOT directly be interpreted as top-of-atmosphere radiance but have to be converted first.
+The visualized spectra can therefore NOT directly be interpreted as top-of-atmosphere radiance but must first be converted.
 Even if all bands were equally scaled, the spectra would not be comparable to other hyperspectral EO data because they are still affected by numerous spatio-temporal varying effects, e.g., originating from the atmospheric state at the acquisition time.